 The protection information shall be validated by the device server before sending status to the command that caused the transfer of the logical block.
-If the validation of the protection information fails, the device server shall respond as defined by the RDPR field in the Control Data Protection mode page.
-A device that supports the END-TO-END LOGICAL BLOCK PROTECTION METHOD field of the Control Data Protection mode page (see 8.3.9) set to a non-zero value shall support the RDP bit of the Control Data Protection mode page set to one.
+If the validation of the protection information fails, the device server shall report a Check Condition using a Sense Code of Current Sense, the sense key set to HARDWARE ERROR and the additional sense code set to LOGICAL BLOCK PROTECTION ERROR ON READ.
+A device that supports the LOGICAL BLOCK PRO-

+TECTION METHOD field of the Control Data Protection mode page set to a non-zero value shall support the RDP bit of the Control Data Protection mode page set to one.